 About the author: Andrew Syrios is a real estate investor and writer living in Kansas City, MO.
 He is a partner in Stewardship Properties along with his brother and father.
 Their company owns just over 500 units in four states.

 The New Popular Alternative to Home Buying in Real Estate

-Buying a foreclosed home at an auction can be one of the most lucrative and popular ways of acquiring investment properties.
-But to make it work for you, you have to be aware of potential pitfalls and do your due diligence.
+Buying a foreclosed home at an auction can be one of the most lucrative and popular ways of acquiring real estate investment properties.
+But to make it work for you, you have to be aware of potential pitfalls and do your due diligence, otherwise it’s easier to lose instead of making a profit flipping houses.
 With that in mind, let’s go over the auction process and five steps of buying a foreclosed home.

 When a homeowner falls behind on his or her mortgage payments, eventually the lender files the 1st Legal Action, which is either a recorded document, or a court filing, depending on the state and assigns an attorney or trustee to conduct a foreclosure.
 At any time prior to the auction, the borrower can reinstate the loan by paying the arrearages, or the overdue amount, but unless the borrower sells his/her home, it is rare for the delinquency to be rectified.

 Real estate foreclosures usually take several months from the first missed payment until the home is sold on the courthouse steps.
 The exact time depends on state law and the bank foreclosing.
 After the 2008 financial crisis, when banks were inundated with foreclosures, it could take well over a year.
 But nowadays, it is usually closer to six months.

 Step 1: Find Homes Being Foreclosed

 The first step in how to buy a foreclosed home is to find the properties being foreclosed on.
 You can find such foreclosed homes on websites such as RealtyTrac.com and Auction.com, but the best place to go is right to the source — the county records.